 Since then the Team has been a governing influence binding the colleges to the AT video standards adopted between the HSC campuses.
 The Team’s focus and breadth has expanded over the years to encompass areas of standardization in regards to all classroom technology, room control automation systems, room design and installation, video infrastructure and unified communications technologies.
 Team membership has reached into the non-academia related departments as videoconferencing technologies and service offerings have expanded.

 The Turnpike Team is chaired by OUHSC Academic Technology staff.
-The Team hosts bi-monthly meetings and invites representatives from the colleges of Medicine, Nursing, Allied Health, Public Health, Dentistry, and Pharmacy as well as OU Physicians IT, Peds IS, HSC IT and the Samis Center.
+The Team hosts bi-monthly meetings and invites representatives from the colleges of Medicine, Nursing, Allied Health, Public Health, Dentistry, and Pharmacy as well as OU Physicians-IT, Peds-IS, HSC-IT and UHAT.
 Representatives are typically supporting Tier 1’s, but also include some administrative staff and faculty members.
 Membership is voluntary.

 Team members are typically decision makers responsible for all learning and collaboration spaces and the technology housed within.
 Standing agenda items include but are not limited to video infrastructure updates, new products or features discussion (with or without vendor representation), AT standards review, and a round-table discussion.